-Mr. Ullrich is one of the world’s leading applied linguists and the foremost authority on the Lakota language.
-Mr. Ullrich brings these skills and specializations in curriculum development and teacher-training to his leadership of LLC's Lakota language revitalization work.
+Jan Ullrich, Ph.D., brings over 30 years of experience in language documentation, language analysis, curriculum development and teacher-training to his leadership of LLC's Lakota language revitalization work.
+Ullrich brings these skills and specializations in curriculum development and teacher-training to his leadership of LLC's Lakota language revitalization work.

 Ben Black Bear

-Mr. Bendickson is a Dakota Instructor at the University of Minnesota.
+Joe Bendickson is a Dakota Instructor at the University of Minnesota.
 He is Šišókaduta (Red Robin) and has put the better part of a decade into his Dakota language study.
-Mr. Bendickson's job allows him to increase his knowledge and fluency through daily use of the language in classes.
+Bendickson's job allows him to increase his knowledge and fluency through daily use of the language in classes.

 Iris Eagle Chasing

 Iris Eagle Chasing is a Lakota language teacher at Takini School in Howes, SD, on the Cheyenne River Indian Reservation.
 A grandmother and dedicated language activist, she has recorded female-voice Lakota speech for the New Lakota Dictionary-Online Audio project.